 Each CME clearing firm for futures and options is required to deposit and maintain specified guaranty fund contributions in the form of cash or approved securities.
-In the event that performance bonds, guaranty fund contributions and other assets required to support clearing membership of a defaulting CME clearing firm are inadequate to fulfill that clearing firm's outstanding financial obligation, the base guaranty fund for contracts other than credit default and interest rate swaps is available to cover potential losses after first utilizing \$100.0 million of corporate contributions designated by CME to be used in the event of a default of a clearing firm for the base guaranty fund.
+In the event that performance bonds, guaranty fund contributions and other assets required to support clearing membership of a defaulting CME clearing firm are inadequate to fulfill that clearing firm's outstanding financial obligation, the base guaranty fund for contracts other than interest rate swaps is available to cover potential losses after first utilizing \$100.0 million of corporate contributions designated by CME to be used in the event of a default of a clearing firm for the base guaranty fund.

-CME maintains separate guaranty funds to support the clearing firms that clear interest rate swap products and credit default swap products.
-The funds for interest rate and credit default swaps are independent of the base guaranty fund and are isolated to clearing firms for products in the respective asset class.
-Each clearing firm for cleared interest rate swaps and cleared credit default swaps is required to deposit and maintain specified guaranty fund contributions in the form of cash or approved securities.
-In the event that performance bonds, guaranty fund contributions and other assets required to support clearing membership of a defaulting clearing firm for cleared interest rate swap contracts are inadequate to fulfill that clearing firm's outstanding financial obligation, the interest rate swaps contracts guaranty fund is available to cover potential losses after first utilizing \$150.0 million of corporate contributions and other assets required to support clearing membership of a defaulting clearing firm.
-In the event that performance bonds, guaranty fund contributions and other assets required to support clearing membership of a defaulting clearing firm for cleared credit default swap contracts are inadequate to fulfill that clearing firm's outstanding financial obligation, the credit default swaps contracts guaranty fund is available to cover potential losses after first utilizing corporate contributions designated by CME to be used in the event of default of a cleared credit default swap clearing firm, which is equal to the greater of \$50.0 million and 5% of the credit default swap guaranty fund, up to a maximum of \$100.0 million .
-In September 2017, the company announced its plan to exit the credit default business by mid-2018.
-The disposal of the credit default swap business does not represent a strategic shift that would have a major effect on the company's operations and financial results and therefore will not be classified as discontinued operations.
+CME maintains a separate guaranty fund to support the clearing firms that clear interest rate swap products.
+The funds for interest rate swaps are independent of the base guaranty fund and are isolated to clearing firms for products in the respective asset class.
+Each clearing firm for cleared interest rate swaps is required to deposit and maintain specified guaranty fund contributions in the form of cash or approved securities.
+In the event that performance bonds, guaranty fund contributions and other assets required to support clearing membership of a defaulting clearing firm for cleared interest rate swap contracts are inadequate to fulfill that clearing firm's outstanding financial obligation, the interest rate swaps contracts guaranty fund is available to cover potential losses after first utilizing \$150.0 million of corporate contributions designated by CME to be used in the event of a default of a cleared interest rate swap clearing firm

-CME maintains a 364 -day multi-currency line of credit with a consortium of domestic and international banks to be used in certain situations by the clearing house.
+CME maintains a 364-day multi-currency line of credit with a consortium of domestic and international banks to be used in certain situations by the clearing house.
 CME may use the proceeds to provide temporary liquidity in the unlikely event of a clearing firm default, in the event of a liquidity constraint or default by a depositary (custodian of the collateral), or in the event of a temporary disruption with the domestic payments system that would delay payment of settlement variation between CME and its clearing firms.
 Clearing firm guaranty fund contributions received in the form of cash or U.S. Treasury securities as well as the performance bond assets of a defaulting firm can be used to collateralize the facility.
-The line of credit provides for borrowings of up to \$7.0 billion .
-At December 31, 2017, guaranty fund contributions available for CME clearing firms were \$7.8 billion .
+The line of credit provides for borrowings of up to \$7.0 billion.
+At December 31, 2018, guaranty fund contributions available for CME clearing firms were \$7.4 billion.
 CME has the option to request an increase in the line from \$7.0 billion to \$10.0 billion, subject to the approval of participating banks.
-In addition to the 364 -day fully secured, committed multi-currency line of credit, the company also has the option to use the \$2.3 billion multi-currency revolving senior credit facility to provide liquidity for the clearing house in the unlikely event of default.
+In addition to the 364-day fully secured, committed multi-currency line of credit, the company also has the option to use the \$2.4 billion multi-currency revolving senior credit facility to provide liquidity for the clearing house in the unlikely event of default.